Saint Helena Island (South Carolina): History

+St. Helena Island appears to have been a place of regional importance for centuries, centered on the Indian Hill Site, which was inhabited between 900 and 1400 AD and is believed to have served as a ceremonial center for religious, social and economic functions.

 The first European to explore St. Helena was most likely Spanish explorer Lucas Vázquez de Ayllón around 1520, as part of the Spanish exploration and colonization of the sea islands.
-Deepwater Santa Elena was established as the center of the area, and at one time was the capital of the entire Spanish colony of La Florida.
-The area was later colonized by the French, then recolonized by the Spanish, and finally fell into English hands, who occupied it until the American Revolution.
+The general area was later colonized by the French, who built Charlesfort on nearby Parris Island, and then recolonized by the Spanish, who on the same site founded Santa Elena, which served as the capital of the entire Spanish colony of La Florida.
+The area finally fell into English hands, who occupied it until the American Revolution.
 In the War of 1812, Saint Helena saw some British naval presence.

 The area was noted to be similar to the rice growing region of West Africa and soon captured slaves were brought to the Sea Islands, many from what is today Sierra Leone.
 Rice, indigo, cotton and spices were grown by these slaves, as well as Native Americans, and indentured servants from Europe.
 The mix of cultures, somewhat isolated from the mainland, produced the Gullah culture.

 The Civil War began when South Carolina fired on Fort Sumter on April 12, 1861.
 After a number of setbacks for the Union, the Battle of Port Royal became an important victory on November 7, 1861.
 Lincoln had called for a blockade of Confederate ports and Port Royal was considered one of the most important.
 A flotilla of Union ships commanded by Samuel F. Du Pont launched a furious assault on the forts which defended Beaufort.
 After several hours, the islands fell into Union hands and were held throughout the war.